Kalimaha/lazy-cyclist/front-end/README.md

 front-end.
 Elm also comes with `elm-reactor` that updates the page at every change, but it seems to me that it does not work with the `embed` mode.
-* **Interoperability with JavaScript:** To interact with JavaScript libraries (_Highcharts in my case_) you are required to define a `port` in Elm, but also to write JavaScript code, which forces you to know, and maintain, two different source codes.
+* **Interoperability with JavaScript:** To interact with JavaScript libraries (_Highcharts in my case_) you are required to define a `port` in Elm, but also to write JavaScript code, which forces you to know (_and synch, and maintain_) two different source codes.
 * **JSON parsing:** I was forced to model the JSON output of an API into Elm types to consume the service, which account for nearly half of my source code.
 Maybe there's a more generic way to _explore_ a JSON, not sure yet.